Meghan Markle, Bethenny Frankel, And Halle Berry Do Yoga In Sexy Bikinis

 One thing Meghan Markle, Bethenny Frankel, and Halle Berry have in common is that they are all very big fans of yoga.
 They have shared their love for the exercise with their fans on the Internet for several years now.
 Each has posted a number of photos of them self practicing the art of yoga to inspire others and show-off how toned their bodies are.
 Often, they include tips on yoga with their posts, or words of encouragement.

-Although Markle has deleted all of her social media accounts since becoming the Duchess of Sussex, and new photos of her practicing yoga in a bikini are not likely to happen, we can still see her showing off her flexibility from the days when she was an actress on “Suits.”
+Although Markle has deleted all of her social media accounts since becoming the Duchess of Sussex, and new photos of her practicing yoga in a bikini are not likely to happen, we can still see her showing off her flexibility from the days when she was an actress on Suits.
 Hollywood Life has managed to preserve one of those photos of Markle doing yoga in a sexy bikini.
 The Duchess of Sussex is doing an inverted staff pose in an olive green bikini.

 Halle Berry and Bethenny Frankel are still practicing yoga, sometimes in a bikini, and don’t have to worry about breaking royal protocol when it comes to posting photos of it.